 806 Catalina St

 Burbank, CA 91505

-2013 Dates & Hours: Yard decoration usually up by October 20.
+2014 Dates & Hours: To Be Announced.
+Yard decoration usually up by October 20.
 Full display with lights and sounds on October 26, 27 & 31.
 Candy distributed on Halloween Night from 6-10pm.

 Description: This is a charming kid-friendly haunt in Burbank, which seems to be the “Yard Haunt Central” area of Los Angeles.
 It is also safe to walk through, with lights and decorations but nothing too scary for young trick-or-treaters.
 Almost all decorations are in place a night or two before Halloween, with many on display up to a week previously.

 17449 Burbank Boulevard